1.1. Convolution#

 0. Preparation#

-Packages#
+Required Packages#

-• numpy is the main package for scientific computing with Python.
-It’s often imported with the np shortcut.
+• numpy: The main package for scientific computing in Python.
+It’s commonly imported with the alias np to simplify its use in code.

-• torch is a deep learning framework that allows us to define networks, handle datasets, optimise a loss function, etc.
+• torch: A deep learning framework that helps us define neural networks, manage datasets, optimise loss functions, and more.

-# importing the necessary packages/libraries
+# Importing the necessary packages/libraries

-from matplotlib import pyplot as plt
+from matplotlib import pyplot as plt # For plotting graphs

-import skimage
+import skimage # For image processing

-Input image#
+Input Image#

 urls = [